-This chapter provides an overview of the physical and architectural aspects of your SGI Altix 3000 series system.
-The major components of the Altix 3000 series systems are described and illustrated.
+This chapter provides an overview of the physical and architectural aspects of your SGI Altix 3700Bx2 series system.
+The major components of the Altix 3700Bx2 series systems are described and illustrated.

-The Altix 3000 series is a family of multiprocessor distributed shared memory (DSM) computer systems that scale from 4 to 64 Intel Itanium 2 processors as a cache-coherent single system image (SSI).
-In a DSM system, each processor contains memory that it shares with the other processors in the system.
-Because the DSM system is modular, it combines the advantages of low entry-level cost with global scalability in processors, memory, and I/O. You can install and operate the Altix 3000 series system in a rack in your lab or server room.
+The Altix 3700Bx2 series is a family of multiprocessor distributed shared memory (DSM) computer systems that initially scale from 8 to 256 Intel 64-bit processors as a cache-coherent single system image (SSI).
+Future releases will scale to larger processor counts for SSI applications.
+Contact your SGI sales or service representative for the most current information on this topic.

+In a DSM system, each processor board contains memory that it shares with the other processors in the system.
+Because the DSM system is modular, it combines the advantages of low entry-level cost with global scalability in processors, memory, and I/O. You can install and operate the Altix 3700Bx2 series system in a rack in your lab or server room.
+Each rack holds from 8 to 64 processors in 1 to 8 CR-bricks.